-Williams Engineering Canada (WEC) was retained to provide mechanical and electrical engineering services for design, tendering and construction phases of the project.
-The University’s primary objectives for the HDL expansion was to achieve LEED® Gold status, all while still ensuring the stakeholder’s various needs and requirements were met.
+Williams Engineering (WE) was retained to provide mechanical and electrical engineering services for the design, tendering and construction phases of the project.
+The University’s primary objective for the HDL expansion was to achieve LEED® Gold status, all while still ensuring the stakeholder’s various needs and requirements were met.

 Electrical system designs include standard power, emergency/standby power, telecommunications infrastructure, security systems, lighting, and building low-tension systems.
 The design included many LEED® and other sustainable design principles, such as:

 The facility includes an audio/visual preservation room that posed some unique challenges, which required an equally unique electrical solution.
 The lighting, power, telecom, and security systems designs for this room were carefully coordinated with the user group, architects and acoustics specialists: all electrical devices and conduit runs were meticulously detailed to achieve rigorous acoustic isolation requirements.
-To facilitate user’s different task mandates, a state-of-art lighting and control system was installed giving users full control of dimming, lighting color temperature selection, and re-group programming, all through a wireless controller.
-A dedicated UPS system and customized power distribution system was designed to provide only one power phase to the room, to minimize interference on various audio/visual equipment.
+To facilitate users’ different task mandates, a state-of-art lighting and control system was installed, giving users full control of dimming, lighting colour temperature selection, and re-group programming, all through a wireless controller.
+A dedicated UPS system and customized power distribution system were designed to provide only one power phase to the room to minimize interference on various audio/visual equipment.

-The mobile shelving in the HDL expansion is another unique feature to the building.
+The mobile shelving in the HDL expansion is another unique feature of the building.
 Dedicated power distribution was supplied to all ten meters of tall mobile shelving units and their accessories; provisions were considered for emergency operation should utility power outages occur.
-Fire alarm modules were integrated with the mobile shelving system, so that under fire alarm conditions, the mobile shelving would enter fire mode automatically.
+Fire alarm modules were integrated with the mobile shelving system so that under fire alarm conditions, the mobile shelving would enter fire mode automatically.

 In pursuit of the LEED® Gold accreditation, our mechanical team incorporated the following into their design: